taminomara/yuio/docs/source/by_example/parsers.rst

     type_hint = dict[str, Annotated[int, yuio.parse.Gt(0)]]

 Here, we've created a parser for dictionaries that map strings to *positive ints*.
-Technically, Yuio will derive a parser from ``int``, then it will apply ``yuio.parse.Gt(0)`` on top of it.
+Technically, Yuio will derive a parser from :class:`int`, then it will apply ``yuio.parse.Gt(0)`` on top of it.

 Notice that we didn't specify inner parser for :class:`~yuio.parse.Gt`.
-This is because its internal parser will be derived from type hint, so we only care about :class:`~yuio.parse.Gt`'s settings.
+This is because its inner parser will be derived from type hint, so we only care about :class:`~yuio.parse.Gt`'s settings.

 Parsers created in such a way are called "partial".
 You can't use a partial parser